Nanasaki-Ai/Crosswalk/README.md

 The bounding box coordinates are recorded under **points**, capturing the **key vehicle's location as it enters and exits the crosswalk**.
 The bounding box coordinates of the vehicle in the form of **(top left x, top left y, bottom right x, bottom right y)**.

 **group_id** uniquely identifies the event number for pedestrian-vehicle interactions at the crosswalk, distinguishing it from other events.

-Note that if a vehicle violates the rules at two separate crosswalks, there will be four corresponding JSON files, each associated with two different group_ids.
+If a vehicle passes through two crosswalks with pedestrians present, it corresponds to two distinct events.
+Each event will be associated with a unique pair of group_ids, representing the annotations for the respective events.

 For instance, if a vehicle enters the area of interest at frame **1301** and leaves at frame **1501**, and fails to yield to pedestrians during this time, two JSON files will be created: **00001300.json** and **00001500.json**.
 Meanwhile, Both json files have the same **group_id** and **class (0)**.